ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/cicd-api.md

 ## 3 API

 The ATS CI/CD API is based on the SOAP webservice protocol.
-Currently there are two services available, **Run Job** and **Get Job Status**.
+Currently there are three services available, **Run Job**, **Get Job Status** and **RerunNotPassed**.
 The following sections show the structures of the request-and-response messages of these services.

 ### 3.1 Run Job

+Starts a new job based on a CI/CD template and returns the UUID of the job which can be used to query the result.

 #### 3.1.1 URL